wiigelec/lfs-pkmg/GETSTARTED.md

 **What's Next?**

-Now that you've (hopefully) built an installed an LFS base installation from an HTTP server, give 'make auto' a shot and see what it can do.
+Now that you've (hopefully) built and installed an LFS base installation from an HTTP server, give 'make auto' a shot and see what it can do.